Shark Bay (Sea World)

 Shark Bay is a shark exhibit located within the Sea World theme park on the Gold Coast, Australia.
-It is the largest man-made lagoon system in the world.
+It was the largest man-made lagoon system in the world.

 History

 In early 2003, work began on the construction of Shark Bay in a vacant patch of land adjacent to the Mid Monorail Station and Polar Bear Shores.
 During the construction period seven sharks were being kept inside the main lagoon swimming pool of Sea World's Water Park.
 In August 2003, the RSPCA began an investigation into the treatment of the sharks whilst in captivity.
 The investigation resulted in Sea World releasing the world's largest tiger shark in captivity back into the wild.
 Sea World had originally planned to move the sharks into Shark Bay in October 2003, prior to the public opening of the exhibit on 26 December 2003.
 A variety of delays forced the opening date to be moved back to 9 April 2004.
 The exhibit cost $13 million to construct.